machinalis/iepy/docs/tutorial.rst

   you will have to add an additional processing step at the beggining.
   IEPY provides you with a stub (``extract_plain_text``) so you can insert your code to convert the documents to plain text.
+  You can find a working example of this in the preprocessing script for our demo application (``examples/tvseries/scripts/preprocess.py``).
 - You want to work with custom entity kinds: The provided NER only recognizes locations, persons and organizations.
 You can either program your own NER (or a wrapper for an existing NER) and use it in the pipeline, or you can use the